MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 ## Creating queue objects

-In the NetAdapterCx model, the client uses a sequential queue for serial OIDs, and a parallel queue for direct OIDs.
+In the NetAdapterCx model, the client can use two types of queues for handling requests (OIDs):
+*  a sequential queue for normal requests (OIDs).
+Requests received from upper layers in this queue are always dispatched to client driver by NetAdapterCx in serialized fashion.
+*  a parallel queue for direct requests (OIDs).
+Requests received from upper layers may be dispatched to client driver by NetAdapterCx in a parallel fashion.

 Call these methods to create queues:

 *  [**NET_REQUEST_QUEUE_CONFIG_INIT_DEFAULT_SEQUENTIAL**](net-request-queue-config-init-default-sequential.md)
 *  [**NET_REQUEST_QUEUE_CONFIG_INIT_DEFAULT_PARALLEL**](net-request-queue-config-init-default-parallel.md)